jeffrey9911/IMeshSequence/Assets/Resources/IMeshSequence/README.md

-this folder is to save mesh sequence folders
+Please put your mesh sequence here.
+The program will load and create everything here.